Binod Poudel

 Binod Poudel is a Nepali film producer and founder of Seven Seas Cinema, best known for producing Purna Bahadur Ko Sarangi (2024), one of the highest-grossing films in Nepali cinema.
 His productions are noted for portraying the stories of marginalized communities and have received both critical and commercial acclaim.

 Career

-Poudel co-produced Purna Bahadur Ko Sarangi alongside Ramesh Chaulagain under the banner of Seven Seas Cinema.
+Binod Poudel co-produced Purna Bahadur Ko Sarangi alongside Ramesh Chaulagain under the banner of Seven Seas Cinema.
 Directed by Saroj Poudel and written by Mahesh Dawadi, the film portrays the struggles of a father from the Gandharva community who dreams of educating his son.
 Released during Tihar on 31 October 2024, the film became one of the biggest hits in recent years.

-Following the film’s success, Poudel announced several projects including: